danielkong/parsekit/res/minimath.md

 As you can see, actions are blocks of Objective-C code enclosed in curly braces and placed after any rule reference.

-In any action, there is an `self.assembly` object available (of type `PKAssembly`) which serves as a **stack** (via the `-push:` and `-pop` instance methods).
+In any action, there is a `self.assembly` object available (of type `PKAssembly`) which serves as a **stack** (via the `-push:` and `-pop` instance methods).
 The assembly's stack contains the most recently parsed tokens (instances of `PKToken`), and also serves as a place to store your work as you compute the result.

 Actions are executed immediately after their preceeding rule matches.
 So tokens which have recently been matched are available at the top of the assembly's stack.

 In this case, we are popping a just-matched number token off the stack, converting it to a float value, and pushing an `NSNumber` back onto the stack for later use.

-But our action code is a bit verbose, and is making our grammar harder to read and understand.
+But our action code is a bit verbose, and it's making our grammar harder to read and understand.
 No problem: ParseKit includes some handy macros that can make this code more concise.
 Here's the `atom` rule and action rewritten using those macros:

     atom = Number {
         // pop a token off the stack and push it back as a float value